tekanoma/GoStreamRecord/README.md

 # GoRecordurbate WebUI
 This project offers a simple, self-hosted web UI for managing and recording streams.

 __API NOTE__: The api is basically un-tested after adding login credentials.
 The plan is to use API key in the future for credentials via API.
+This will probably not be done before the initial release.
 ## Core Features:
 - Login with cookies for each client (prevents unsupervised access)
 - Start, restart, and stop recordings